jhipster/jhipster-lite/src/main/resources/generator/server/springboot/mvc/sample/feature/sample.md

 We got answer from the retailer later on but our team is currently recovering from a very serious headache.
 Can you end what they started on order considering that:

 - There are running orders, with a customer in the shop adding beers to the order;
-- Validated orders (when they are payed), they can't move but we need to keep them (without any price change).
+- Validated orders (when they are paid), they can't move but we need to keep them (without any price change).